 By combining Commvault and ExaGrid, enterprises can maintain the advantages of using Commvault deduplication, including data management and reduced network utilization.
-Customers store the most recent backups in Commvault deduplicated form, then store all longer term retention, weeklies, monthlies and yearlies on an ExaGrid intelligent hyperconverged appliance.
+Customers store the most recent backups in a Commvault deduplicated form in the ExaGrid landing zone, then store all longer term retention, weeklies, monthlies and yearlies in the ExaGrid repository.

 How Does ExaGrid Enhance Commvault If You Turn Commvault Deduplication Off?

 Many enterprises choose to use ExaGrid’s deduplication instead of Commvault’s.
 With this implementation, they can achieve:

 - Faster backups due to avoiding inline media agent deduplication.

 - 20x faster VM boots and restores with full backup copy in Landing Zone in undeduplicated form, avoiding the lengthy data rehydration process.